Correct is Right

-We recommend regular cleaning with simply soap and warm water.
+We recommend regular cleaning with simple soap and warm water.
 Do not use abrasives or cleaners containing bleach.
-We also highly you to keep strong chemicals and solvents, highly alkaline cleaners, permanent markers, inks & nail polish removers away from your Quartz surfaces.
+We also highly recommend that you keep strong chemicals and solvents, highly alkaline cleaners, permanent markers, inks & nail polish removers away from your Quartz surfaces.
 Any food or liquid spills should be cleaned up as soon as possible to ensure that staining does not occur.

 Yes, The joints in Quartz surfaces are guaranteed to show.
 However, our fabricators work to minimise the number and prominence of the joints

 Quartz is an engineered stone which makes it a non-porous and more uniform material.
 However, Granite is porous and lacks the uniformity of Quartz as it is a natural stone.

 These 2 materials tend to be very much the same, although Quartz is more scratch resistant than Solid Surface.

 Frequently Asked Questions About Granite Countertops